List of Emmerdale characters introduced in 2005: Libby Charles

-Johnny Hupton

-Johnny Hupton is a food representative for Super Fresh.
-He appeared in 2005.

-Johnny shows up at Viv Hope's (Deena Payne) café for business, but Viv, recently separated from her husband, is in the mood for romance.
-She convinces Johnny to go on a date, but her aggressiveness causes him to flee The Woolpack within a half-hour.

-Lynda Ashby

-Lynda Ashby was an old girlfriend of Matthew King.
-She appeared in 2005.

-When Matthew, Louise Appleton, and Terry Woods decide to open a bed and breakfast, they agree to check out Moorview B&B, run by Lynda Ashby.
-Terry has a scheduling conflict, so Matthew and Louise dine alone, as a jealous Lynda looks on.
-Several months later, Matthew and Louise return for a brief tryst.
-Lynda remarks to Matthew that he's been too busy to drop by, and as he looks at a pregnant Lynda, he smirks and says she's obviously been otherwise engaged as well.

 Kayleigh Gibbs

 Kayleigh Gibbs was a friend of Victoria Sugden.

 Kayleigh first appears in March 2005, attending Victoria Sugden's (Hannah Midgley) 11th birthday party.
 Kayleigh's father, DC Martin Crowe (Graeme Hawley), is a police officer.
 She helps him to woo Louise Appleton (Emily Symons) and they soon move in with Louise.
 Kayleigh and Victoria enjoy winding Louise up.
 Martin finds out that Louise once killed a man, and decides he cannot stay with her, so he and Kayleigh move out.
 He does not tell Kayleigh the real reason why he has left Louise, and months later, she returns and asks Louise why they split up.
 Louise lies and says things just did not work out and Kayleigh, not believing her, says she never wants to see her again.

 Although she no longer lives in the village, Kayleigh is still friends with Victoria and appears with her.
 Together they have sneaked into clubs, and egged the post office, causing a pregnant Viv Hope to collapse.
 In November 2008, Victoria and Kayleigh get money off various people in order to buy tickets to a New Year's Party, and in December, is seen when Aaron Livesy (Danny Miller) is bullying Victoria.

 Kayleigh next appears in November 2009 and is involved in a bullying story with Hannah Barton (Grace Cassidy).
 Kayleigh takes a disliking to Victoria being friends with Hannah and send her insulting text messages.
 After Hannah told her parents what had been going on, they confront Victoria, believing her to be just as involved as Kayleigh.
 Victoria promises that she will ask Kayleigh to lay off Hannah.
 However, the following day, she returns from school covered in cuts and bruises having got into a fight with Kayleigh.
 Victoria ends her friendship with Kayleigh and she is not seen again.